A new twist on modular links from an old perspective

 Let $\phi:M_{\Gamma_0} \to S^1$ be a surjection coming from projecting onto the second factor which induces a surjective homomorphism $\phi_*:\pi_1(M_{\Gamma_0})\to\mathbb{Z}$.
 The map $\phi_*$ sends the meridian of the trefoil to $1$ (up to taking inverse) and the meridian of the $0/1$ geodesic to $0$.
 Let $M_n$ be the cover of $M_{\Gamma_0}$ that corresponds to $\phi_*^{-1}(n\mathbb{Z})$ for some positive integer $n$, then up to a reparametrization of $S^1$ the manifold $M_n$ is

 See \cref{fig:ModularLinkExample} for an example of $M_2$.

 \begin{lem} The manifold $M_n$ is homeomorphic to the complement of the $n$-component augmented chainlink $S^3 \setminus C_n$. \end{lem}

-\begin{proof} The manifold $M_{\Gamma_0}$ is homeomorphic to the complement of the Whitehead link \cite[Figure 8]{MiguelesPinskyPurcell} by a homeomorphism $h:M_{\Gamma_0} \to S^3 \setminus C_1$.
-The homeomorphism $h$ sends the meridians of the modular link $\Gamma_0 \cup \{T_{2,3}\}$ to those of the Whitehead link.
-Therefore $h$ lifts to a homeomorphism between $M_n$ and a $n$-fold cyclic cover branched over $h(N(T_{2,3}))$ where $N(T_{2,3})$ is a neighborhood of the trefoil knot.
+\begin{proof} The manifold $M_{\Gamma_0}$ is homeomorphic to the complement of the Whitehead link by a homeomorphism $h:M_{\Gamma_0} \to S^3 \setminus C_1$ decribed in \cite[Figure 8]{MiguelesPinskyPurcell}.
+Following \cite[Figure 8]{MiguelesPinskyPurcell}, the homeomorphism $h$ is obtained by performing a Rolfsen twist about the component $\Gamma_0$.
+The homeomorphism $h$ takes the meridian of the trefoil component in the link $\Gamma_0 \cup \{T_{2,3}\}$ to the meridian of a component of the Whitehead link.
+Therefore, the homeomorphism $h$ lifts to a homeomorphism between $M_n$ and a $n$-fold cyclic cover branched over $h(N(T_{2,3}))$ where $N(T_{2,3})$ is a neighborhood of the trefoil knot.
 Since the two components of the Whitehead link are symmetric, the latter manifold is $S^3\setminus C_n$. \end{proof}

+\begin{remark} The manifold $M_n$ can be thought of as the complement of a link in the $n$ -fold cyclic covering of the trefoil complement.
+In general, cyclic coverings of the trefoil complement do not embed into $S^3$.
+It is surprising that after drilling out some link components they do always embed in $S^3$. \end{remark}

 \begin{proof}[Proof of \cref{thm:ComplementArithmeticModularLinks}] Let $\Gamma\subset \UT(\Sigma_{\Mod})$ be any modular link in $\mathcal{F}\Sigma_{\Mod}$, $n = |\Gamma|$ and $M_\Gamma = \UT(\Sigma_{\Mod})\setminus \Gamma$.
 Given \cref{lem:HomeoToAugChainLink}, our goal is to show that $M_\Gamma$ and $M_n$ are homeomorphic.
 We lift $\Gamma$ to obtain a collection $\Delta \subset \UT(\Sigma_{1,1})$ that is $\nu$-invariant.
 By \cref{lem:Delta0}, $\Delta$ contains $ $ and $ $.
 Up to a reparametrization of $S^1$, $M_\Gamma$ is